masashi2ueda/pgss/README.md

 3. **Persistent Session State**:
    Session state variables are preserved as long as the user is on the same page, making it easy to store and update data across user interactions without losing it between reruns.
+4. **Generating Session State Names**:
+   The pss(name) method allows you to generate session state names dynamically.
+This is useful for creating unique keys for Streamlit widgets, ensuring that the session state is correctly managed.

 ### Example Use Case